GoodIntentionsAssistant/gi/docs/clients/index.md

 title: Clients
 ---

-Clients are not included in this repository yet but `clients/terminal.js` acts as a simple test interface that connects to the server and enables live input.

-Clients would include bots that connect to Slack, Hipchat, Line, Facebook, etc...

-Some platforms like Facebook currently only allow webhooks and not connected bots but it's possible to create an client which will handle the webhooks.
-I may publish some clients that handle webhooks once the code is better.
+Clients act as middleware between the server and the service it will connect to.

+Clients could include interfaces to Facebook, Line, Hipchat, Slack, IRC and any other type of chat interface.
+These clients must be written by a developer to make GI useful.
+We hope to provide packaged clients with GI after the first stable release.

+## Terminal Test Client

+GI provides a test client called Terminal.
+This can be found in `clients/terminal.js`.

+Load the server and then load the client.
+The client will identify with the server with the client token (stored in your config.js file) and the server will generate a session_token for all requests.
+You can then type in any command to test the app.